JaKooLit/Hyprland-v4/README.md

 ### ✨ Notes
 - super h for launching a small help file
 - super e to view / edit settings, monitor, keybinds, Environment Variables, etc
+- go through the keybinds.
+There are alot of hidden features like dual panel, change waybar styles, change wallpaper, etc... its too long to put all in the readme!!!

 ### ✨ Roadmap:
 - [ ] Install zsh and oh-my-zsh without necessary steps above